bonitasoft/bonita-doc/md/bdm-in-rest-api.md

 ### Returning the whole object with an API link load in the lazy fields

-The idea is to create custom Json serializer.
+The idea is to create a custom Json serializer.
 A custom Json serializer is a class which extends *com.fasterxml.jackson.databind.JsonSerializer*.
 There is a method *serialize* to implement, which has the responsability to serialize the input model into Json.
 The custom Json serializer has to come with an other classe, an object mapper,  which extends *com.fasterxml.jackson.databind.ObjectMapper*.
-This wrapper register a simple module (*com.fasterxml.jackson.databind.module.SimpleModule*), which has to contains the custom serializer.
+This mapper register a simple module (*com.fasterxml.jackson.databind.module.SimpleModule*), which has to contains the custom serializer.
-At the end, in your rest API endpoint, you interact with the wrapper.
+At the end, in your rest API endpoint, you interact with the mapper.

 Here is an implementation example for the object Car which has four lazy attributes of type Wheel: